Video Marketing: Ultimate A-Z Guide for Success

 At least, that’s what Bolt is betting on with this ad, featuring McLachlan and abandoned shopping carts.
 In order to promote a one-click checkout product, they’ve created a video that already feels familiar to much of their target audience.
 They’ve even included sad-looking stuffed animals, paying homage to her previous advertisements.

-In addition to these familiar pieces of video marketing, Bolt adds information about abandoned digital shopping carts, which is a significant conversion opportunity for their potential clients.
+In addition to these familiar pieces of video marketing, Bolt adds information about abandoned digital shopping carts, which is a significant conversion opportunity for their potential customers.
 At the end of the video, they utilize a concise CTA.
 This also helps their audience know exactly what to do next to learn more information.

 Through a combination of humor, statistics, and familiar elements, Bolt creates an interesting and unique video for content marketing, while still providing customers with the information they need about the product.